Prof. Koussay Dellagi (Pasteur Network-Division Internationale)

 ICREA Research professor, group leader at the Institute for Research in Biomedicine (IRB), and the Barcelona Supercomputing Centre (BSC), and associate professor at the UPF.
 He leads the comparative genomics groups.
 His main research interests are in the fields of genomics and evolution with significant contributions to the understanding of how genes, pathways, biological organisms and communities evolve and perform the ir functions.

-Pr Christoffels holds a Ph.D. in bioinformatics from the University of the Western Cape, South Africa.
+Holder of a PhD in bioinformatics from the University of the Western Cape, South Africa.
 He is currently acting as the director of the South African National Bioinformatics Institute and director of the Medical Research Council Bioinformatics Capacity Development Research Unit.
 He is also chair of Bioinformatics and Public Health Genomics in the Department of Science and Technology/National Research Foundation Research.
 His bioinformatics laboratory studies host-pathogen interactions with a view to understand the regulatory networks that control immune responses to pathogen challenge.
 Machine learning approaches are being implemented.